getsentry/sentry-docs/src/collections/_documentation/guides/enrich-data/index.md

 Configuring the release version ID on the SDK will associate every error that happens in your application runtime with a specific release version of your code.
 This way you know exactly when an error was introduced into your source code.
 It also unlocks these powerful features and workflows:

 1. **Suspect Commits & Suggested Assignee** - With a release in place, Sentry can suggest suspect commits that might have an introduced the error to your code and through that commit also suggest the author as an assignee.
-For more information, see [Commit Tracking](/workflow/integrations/global-integrations/#commit-tracking-3).
 2. **Resolve with Release** - When you mark an Issue as resolved in a specific release, new events of that issue occurring in previous releases will be ignored and will not trigger any notifications.
-For more information, see [Resolve in Commit](/workflow/integrations/global-integrations/#resolve-in-commit).
 3. **Regression Notifications** - In case you marked an issue as resolved in a release and new events are still occurring in that same release or any future releases, Sentry will consider that a regression and will notify you.
 4. **Release Health** (Currently available on the Android and iOS SDKs) - Sentry can monitor the health of your releases by observing various metrics like user adoption, session duration, crash-free users and sessions, and others.
 For more information, see [Health](/workflow/releases/health/).